-by Michael Corder (December 2015)
+by Michael Corder (September 2016)

 Choreographer Michael Corder’s successful and highly acclaimed full-length ballet "The Snow Queen" is based on the score of "The Stone Flower" by Sergei Prokofiev, the music newly arranged by Julian Philips.
 The freely-adapted story recalls Hans Christian Andersen’s famous fairy tale.
 The creative costumes and sets designed by Mark Bailey heighten the magical atmosphere of the ballet.

 by Thierry Malandain (November 2016)

 Cinderella is the path of a star, a dancing star.
 Through this vision of Malandain, made of ashes and magic, the choreographer developed a very personal approach, exploring some themes that he holds dear.
 Based upon the sparkling score of Sergei Prokofiev and the basic dramaturgy of "Cendrillon" choreographer Thierry Malandain presents his very personal sight of this important milestone in the history of full lenght story ballet including a very special happy ending that brings the prince and his Cinderella together in a world of love.
 In 2014 Thierry Malandain was awarded with the Taglioni Award in the category „Best Choreographer“ for this piece.